FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Abstract

 \section{Abstract}

-Transformer-based multi-object tracking (MOT) methods have captured the attention of many researchers in recent years.
-However, these models often suffer from slow inference speeds due to their structure or other issues.
-To address this problem, we revisited the Joint Detection and Tracking (JDT) method by looking back at past approaches.
-By integrating the original JDT approach with some advanced theories, this paper employs an efficient method of information transfer between frames on the DETR, constructing a fast and novel JDT-type MOT framework: FastTrackTr.
-Thanks to the superiority of this information transfer method, our approach not only reduces the number of queries required during tracking but also avoids the excessive introduction of network structures, ensuring model simplicity.
-Experimental results indicate that our method has the potential to achieve real-time tracking and exhibits competitive tracking accuracy across multiple datasets.
+Transformer-based multi-object tracking (MOT) methods have attracted significant attention from researchers.
+However, these Transformer-based models often suffer from suboptimal inference speeds due to their architectural complexities or other inherent issues, rendering them difficult to deploy in practical industrial applications.
+To address this challenge, we revisited the classic joint detection and tracking (JDT) paradigm and analyzed existing models.
+Drawing inspiration from DETR's object queries, which naturally encode object appearance features, we constructed a fast and novel JDT-type MOT framework named FastTrackTr by implementing an efficient inter-frame information transfer mechanism.
+Benefiting from the superiority of this mechanism, our approach not only reduces the number of queries required for tracking but also avoids introducing excessive network structures, ensuring model simplicity.
+Experimental results demonstrate that our method not only achieves competitive tracking accuracy across multiple datasets but also enables real-time tracking in practical application environments.